Common issues and solutions#

 reuse for loop indices etc., but if you want to use a variable with

-multiple types within a single function, you may need to declare it
+multiple types within a single function, you may need to instead use

 Note that you can redefine a variable with a more precise or a more

 concrete type.
 For example, you can redefine a sequence (which does

 sort()) as a list and sort it in-place: